Kentucky STUNT – Frequently Asked Questions:

 Is STUNT year-round?
 When is your season?

 STUNT is not year-round.
 Following NCAA guidelines, we have an “out-of-season” period, “in-season” period, and a dead period.
 Our out of season is from August when school starts to the end of September, we are only allowed to practice eight hours a week during this time.
+Four of those hours are instruction only “practice” and the other four hours are strength and conditioning “team lift”.
 Our in-season starts October 1st and goes through April, during this time we can practice up to 20 hours a week.
 Dead period for us is during the summer, and there are no mandatory team obligations during this time.

 How often do you practice?